Understanding Gravity: Some Extra Dimensional Perspectives

 Gravity is an immediate fact of everyday experience, but its fundamental understanding presents some of the deepest theoretical and experimental challenges in physics today.
 Gravitational physics is concerned with some of the most exotic large scale phenomena in the universe.
-But it is also concerned with the microscopic quantum structure of space and time and the unification of all fundamental forces of nature.
-Gravity is thus important on both the largest and smallest scales considered in contemporary physics and remains one of the greatest challenges of twentyfirst century science.
+But it is also concerned with the microscopic quantum structure of spacetime and the unification of all fundamental forces of nature.
+Gravity is thus important on both the largest and smallest scales considered in contemporary physics and remains one of the greatest challenges of twenty-first century science.

 Gravity dominates the large-scale structure of the universe only by default.
 Matter arranges itself to cancel electromagnetism, and the strong and weak forces are intrinsically short range.
 At a more fundamental level, gravity is extravagantly feeble.
 Where does this outlandish disparity come from?
 Perhaps the most unusual thing about gravity we know about is that, unlike the other forces of nature, gravity is intimately related to space and time.
 Why is it so different from the other interactions?
 Why has it not been able to unify it with the rest?
-Some such attempts to get quantum gravity have required that we live in more than four dimensions!
-If so, why do not we see the other dimensions?
+Some attempts to understand quantum gravity have required that we live in more than four dimensions!
+If so, why do we not see the other dimensions?
 How are these extra dimensions hidden from our world?
 Is there a way to detect them?
 It is the aim of this article as to provide a short summary of the present status of these extra-dimensional theories of gravitation.
 But before graduating to extra dimensional theories, we will have a look at the well established theories of gravity due to Newton and Einstein.